ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

    The application1 team resources are very similar to the *shared* team's.
 In fact they are a little simpler since - it is not required to put records into the {{site.data.keyword.dns_short}}.
-The application uses the address `http://shared.widgets.com` to access the shared micro-service.
+The application uses the address `http://shared.widgets.com` to access the shared microservice.

 1. Optionally investigate the source code that initializes the CentOS instance.
 It is has been captured in a terraform module shared by all the teams during this exploratory stage.